 Discover the caravels of Faugères on the Pierres Sèches route.

-A discovery hike offered by the Pierres Sèches en Faugérois association.
+A discovery walk organised by the Association des Pierres Sèches en Faugérois.

-A short hike accessible to most people, following forgotten paths that have been rediscovered by the Pierres Sèches en Faugérois association.
-It allows you to discover 15 carabelles, the local name for drystone shelters, among the many that can be found in the Faugères area.
-The route is entirely marked in blue.
+A short walk accessible to all, following forgotten paths rediscovered by the Association Pierres Sèches en Faugérois.
+It offers the chance to discover 15 carabelles – the local name for drystone shelters – among the many found in the Faugères area.
+The route is fully signposted in blue.

 Details